Space & Move Management

-Tracking and improving their occupancy rate is one of the simplest ways companies can create a more efficient office space.
-Especially when they couple occupancy data with space management best practices, they can ensure they are getting the most out of all the available space in their real estate portfolio.
+Tracking and improving their occupancy rate is one of the simplest ways companies can create a more efficient office space, especially when they couple occupancy data with space management best practices.
+By tracking occupancy rates and related metrics, businesses can ensure they are getting the most out of all the available space in their real estate portfolio.

-In fact, better occupancy forecasts can even help companies reduce the size of their portfolio.
-This can lead to cost savings as well as a smaller carbon footprint.
+In fact, better occupancy forecasts can even help companies reduce the size of their portfolio, leading to cost savings and a smaller carbon footprint.

-In the following article, we explore how and why to track your occupancy rate.
-We also review how to use occupancy rates combined with space utilization data to create a better office.
+In the following article, we’ll explore what occupancy rate is and how and why to track it.
+We’ll also show you how to combine occupancy rate with space utilization data to create a more efficient office.

 What does occupancy mean?